apache/celeborn/CONFIGURATION_GUIDE.md

 Assume we have a cluster described as below:
 5 RSS Workers with 20 GB off-heap memory and 10 disks.
-As we need to reserver 20% off-heap memory for netty, so we could assume 16 GB off-heap memory can be used for flush buffers.
+As we need to reserve 20% off-heap memory for netty, so we could assume 16 GB off-heap memory can be used for flush buffers.

 If `spark.rss.push.data.buffer.size` is 64 KB, we can have in-flight requests up to 1310720.
 If you have 8192 mapper tasks , you could set `spark.rss.push.data.maxReqsInFlight=160` to gain performance improvements.